HighSchoolHacking/GLS/docs/Design/Interfaces/Interface Declarations.md

 ## Feature Overview

+Interfaces are used as outlines for classes that implement them.
+They contain methods that a child class will need to implement.
-Declarations for interfaces and how to extend them from other interfaces.
+This doc contains interface declaration as well as ways for interfaces to extend from other interfaces.

 ## Commands